Prevention Services

 Substance Use Prevention Education

 Substance use prevention education classes are provided in schools throughout the designated service area for Community Hope & Recovery Center which is Cass, Schuyler, and Brown counties.
-Too Good for Drugs is the evidence-based curriculum used for 6th and 7th grades, which are the vulnerable years where drug misuse often begins.
+Too Good for Drugs is the evidence-based curriculum used for 6th and 7th grades, which are the vulnerable years where drug misuse often begins and utilize Botvin Life Skills for 4th and 5th grades .
 The lessons focus on social and emotional skills, effects of a variety of drugs on physical and emotional health, and the benefits of a drug-free lifestyle.
 The goal is to reduce risk factors associated with a higher likelihood of developing a substance misuse problem and increase protective factors in youth to resist drug use.

 Communication Campaigns

 Communication Campaigns are facilitated at the high school level and provide prevention messaging and hands-on activities for the students.
-Messages are distributed to students via poster placement throughout school buildings, bathroom stall readers, handouts, school announcements, social media, and games.
+Messages are distributed to students via poster placement throughout school buildings, bathroom stall readers, handouts, school announcements, social media, lunchtime informational tables, and games.

 Youth Advisory Committee

-We have a Youth Advisory Committee involving a group of teens who participate in decision-making and implementation for the high school Communication Campaigns as well as activities for National Prevention Week.
+We facilitate a Youth Advisory Committee involving a group of preteens who participate in decision-making and implementation of activities for the middle school, as well as activities for National Prevention Week.